gwotto/dnaseq-pipeline/README.md

 * when a process is started repeatedly for the same sample and there is a lockfile, the error message overwrites the log file

+* temp file problem when running without scratch: there is only one temp file directory for all temp files in the bwa step (but possibly also in other steps, e.g. the process step).
+The temp directory gets deleted when one sample finishes, together with the temp files of the other samples.

+## Release

+* 0.1.1
+  * writes date to output at te beginning of analysis steps